WAF Bypass

 dalfox https://target.app --waf-bypass off

-No extra encoders, no mutations — you get just your configured payloads.
+No extra encoders, no mutations: just your configured payloads.

 Skip the probe